spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 context menu.
 This will open the file 'hello_world.bat' (or 'hello_world.sh') in your default text editor.

-If you're on Windows and your main program file is called 'hello_world.bat', type the following:
+If you're on Windows and your main program file is called 'hello_world.bat', enter the following into the file's content:

 ``@echo Hello, World!``

-If you're on Linux or Mac and your main program file is called 'hello_world.sh', type the following:
+If you're on Linux or Mac and your main program file is called 'hello_world.sh', enter the following into the file's content:

 ``echo Hello, World!``